You can't keep kids free from injuries all the time, but these simple safety tips

 to play with them or accidentally turn on the hot water.

-Install grounded circuit breakers in the bathroom.
+Make sure you have grounded circuit breakers in the bathroom.

 Make sure older kids are especially careful when using irons or curling irons.